Methwold: Geographical and historical overview

-The parish also includes the hamlets of Methwold Hythe, approximately 1 mi east of the village and on the edge of the fens, and Brookville to the north west.
+The parish also includes the hamlets of Methwold Hythe, approximately 1 mi west of the village and on the edge of the fens, and Brookville to the north west.

 Its economy is based on agriculture with a little light industry, some of which now occupies the former WWII bomber base, RAF Methwold, located just to the south of the village.
 The village is situated about 20 mi from King's Lynn and 15 mi north west of Thetford (its postal town).

 The Duchy of Lancaster Methwold CofE Primary School is in the parish, as is the secondary school Iceni Academy, previously known as Methwold High School.

-Methwold parish is the second largest parish in Norfolk in terms of land.
+Methwold parish is the second largest parish in Norfolk in terms of area.
 The parish currently has approximately 20 farms ranging from about 60 acre up to 1000 acre.
 Farming in Methwold and the surrounding areas accounts for a vast majority of jobs in the fens.
-Even if people don't farm, much of the work is connected with the land.
+Even if people do not farm, much of the work is connected with the land.

-Methwold became famous for its abundance and excellence of its rabbits which were sold by poulterers as "Muel Rabbits".
+Methwold became famous for its abundance and excellence of its rabbits, which were sold by poulterers as "Muel Rabbits".
 According to John Marius Wilson, Methwold was formerly a market town.
 A meal of Muel Rabbits was reputed to have pleased the king to such an extent that he granted the village a charter for the market to be held.

 The village was struck by an F1/ T2 tornado on 23 November 1981, during the record-breaking nationwide tornado outbreak on that day.